 On the first weekend of October, the Maine Craft Event is the perfect excuse to take a weekend road trip to see Maine’s finest artisans and check out their studios, galleries, pop-up shops, lessons, demonstrations, and more.

-And you can’t go wrong with so many apple picking spots to choose from, but Pietree Orchard (803 Waterford Rd) in Sweden is especially famous with visitors picking their own apples and grabbing some other tasty farm treats.
+And you can’t go wrong with so many apple-picking spots to choose from, but The Apple Farm (104 Back Road) in Fairfield is a popular choice for visitors wanting to pick their own apples and grab some other tasty farm treats.